BonsaiDen/JavaScript-Garden/doc/scopes.md

     test(10);

-While `foo` and `i` are local variables inside the scope of the function `test`, the assignment of `bar` will override the global variable.
+While `foo` and `i` are local variables inside the scope of the function `test`, the assignment of `bar` will override the global variable with the same name.

 ### Name resolution order